buttonwoodcx/doc-bcx-validation/guide/transformer-rule.md

 > When `bcx-validation` resolves a rule, it tests against all transformers before trying any validator implementations.
 That's how `{if: 'condition', validate: 'isTrue'}` is processed by `if` transformer first.
 If `bcx-validation` tries validators before transformers, `{if: 'condition', validate: 'isTrue'}` will be wrongly treated as "isTrue" validator with option "if" with static value "condition".

 > `switch` and `foreach` transformers are different, they are "readyToUse" transformer.
-As for now, we would not document how to implement a "readyToUse" transformer, it involves understanding how `bcx-validation` internally uses aurelia-binding scope.
+As for now, we would not document how to implement a "readyToUse" transformer, it involves understanding how `bcx-validation` internally uses [contextual-proxy](https://github.com/3cp/contextual-proxy).
 We will just document the usage of `switch` and `foreach` transformers, they are quite useful.

 Let's move on to [the switch transformer](./switch-transformer).